 Bass fishing at night isn’t a strategy that will yield results all year.
 This bass fishing method is exclusively related to the hot summer months across most of the United States.
 Night-time bass fishing usually begins in late May for most of the country as many of the bass have already spawned and are now seeking to feed on anything they can find in the shallow waters around the shorelines of most bodies of water.

 Night bass fishing becomes more productive as the summer air heats up.
 During June, July and August, anglers have the most success fishing at night using various methods.
-Bass fishing under the cover of darkness will begin to slow productivity around the end of September for America’s Southeast and Midwest regions.
+Bass fishing under the cover of darkness will slow productivity for Southeast and Midwest regions around the end of September.
 Florida is the only state in the country where anglers can usually have success fishing at night in the spring and fall and in the winter in some rare cases.

 Bass rely more on their sense of smell and lateral lines to locate prey at night, so the scent and vibration of the bait can be more important than its appearance.